IRSL-tut/irsl_documents/source/coordinates.rst

 In the following, :math:`\leftarrow` represents substitution.

+- Setting new coordinates

 .. code-block:: python

     >>> T.newcoords(A)

-- Attributes pos and rot is substituted
+Attributes pos and rot is substituted

 :math:`T \leftarrow A`

+- Moving to new coordinates

 .. code-block:: python